Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/roles-permissions-faq.md

 | Can **view** discussions, topics, content, boards, and dashboards      | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Can **bookmark** discussions, topics, content, boards, analytics       | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Can **copy a link** to discussions, topics, content, boards, analytics | :white_check_mark: | :white_check_mark: | :white_check_mark: |

+>[!NOTE] If a user is removed from the Org workspace, they will automatically leave all workspaces associated with the Org.

 Learn more about the Organization in the [Workspaces](workspaces-faq.html#organization-vs-workspace) topic.